deshaw/versioned-hdf5/docs/installation.rst

 .. warning::

-   Compiling versioned-hdf5 from sources while h5py is installed from pre-built pypi wheels will cause runtime failures.
+   Compiling versioned-hdf5 from sources while h5py is installed from pre-built PyPI wheels will cause runtime failures.

 Dependencies